Tidally induced spiral arm wraps encoded in phase space: Data

-A wave in the $V_R$-$L_Z$ space was already detected in \citet{Friske2019} who measured two wavelengths of 1350 and 285 $\kms\kpc$ and attributed the larger one to the signatures of the bar.
-The new, larger sample used here shows, as expected, a similar result (right panel in \f\ref{f_ridd} and \f\ref{f_LZVRd}).
+A wave in the $L_Z$-$V_R$ space was already detected in \citet{Friske2019} who measured two wavelengths of 1350 and 285 $\kms\kpc$ and attributed the larger one to the signatures of the bar.
+The new, larger sample used here shows a similar result (right panel in \f\ref{f_ridd} and \f\ref{f_LZVRd}) but much better defined oscillations and larger radial ($L_Z$) and azimuthal span.
 Following up on previous sections, we also compute the FT for the data.
 One could try to do a fit of \e\ref{e_invL} directly in the $L_Z$-$\phi$ space.
 However, the range of $\phi$ is small and we do not see a regular slope of the coloured bands in \f\ref{f_LZVRd}.
 This is already a warning of the higher complexity of the data compared to our models.
 Yet we do the FT to the $L_Z$-$V_R$ curve at $\phi=\phi_\odot$, and attempt to do a fit using \e\ref{e_Lsep} for a back-of-the-envelope calculation.
+To do this, we need to assume an $n$ (slope of the circular velocity curve).
+We considered different circular velocity curves of the MW in the literature, namely from \citet{McMillan2017}, \citet{Sofue2020}, \citet{Eilers2019} and {\it MWpotential2014} from \citet{Bovy2015}, and we find the $n$ that best fits each curve in the range where we detect our signal (5.5-12 kpc).
+We obtain $n=$0, -0.03, -0.06, and -0.1, respectively.
+We note, however, that only the curves by \citet{Eilers2019} and {\it MWpotential2014} are well fitted by a single power law model.
+By contrast, \citet{McMillan2017}, for example, shows raising and decreasing trends with the limit at $R\approx 8\,\kpc$.

-In \f\ref{f_fdata} we show two curves corresponding to the $V_R$ signal (left) and FT amplitudes (right) in different spaces: $L_Z$ (blue, bottom axis) and $L_Z^{\frac{n-1}{n+1}}$ (orange, top axis), where we choose $n=-0.1$ (i.e., $L_Z^{\frac{-1.1}{0.9}}$), similar to the slope of the circular velocity curve such as in {\it MWpotential2014} from {\it galpy}.
-We find that $L_Z$ gives more defined peaks and again this could be due to a bad approximation of the real potential to the power law type.
+In \f\ref{f_fdata} we show two curves corresponding to the $V_R$ signal (top) and FT amplitudes (bottom) in different spaces: $L_Z$ (blue, bottom axis) and $L_Z^{\frac{n-1}{n+1}}$ (orange, top axis), where we choose $n=0$ (i.e. $L_Z^{-1}$), as an example from all the above circular velocity curves.
+We find that $L_Z$ gives slightly more defined frequency peaks than $L_Z^{-1}$ and again this could be due to a bad approximation of the real potential to the power law type.
 In this case we also use $V_R/L_Z$ but it does not affect the results of the FT.